waagsociety/datahub_site/docs/content-management.md

 ![Image Selection](./assets/cms.image-selection.png/)

-> Valid image extensions are jpeg, jpg, png, and gif.
+> Note: valid image extensions are jpeg, jpg, png, and gif.
 Jpeg or jpg are reccommended for photographic imagery.
 Please keep image dimensions below 1600px in either direction, and file size below 200kb.

 ### Icon
 Icons are part of the website design and can be selected from a drop-down menu.
 The available icons are: